 Location: Chapter House, The College, Ely CB7 4DL

-Situated in the city's former Gaol house, this friendly little museum covers the history of Ely from is time as a Fenland isle and back into pre-history.
+Situated in the city's former Gaol house, this friendly little museum covers the history of Ely from is time as a Fenland isle, and further back into pre-history.
 Discover fossils, prehistoric tools, roman artifacts, Anglo Saxon jewellery and Victorian memorabilia.
 Parts of the original prison can still be viewed, including the cells and exercise yard.
 Program of temporary exhibitions, events and children's activities.

 Opening times: daily